 How many of us purchase fresh herbs or get a bumper crop out of the garden, then end up tossing out half of them because they wilt and go brown too quickly?
 Save your herbs by chopping them up, then freezing them in ice cube trays, using just enough olive oil to cover.
 Once they’re frozen, you can pop them out and store them in freezer bags, ready to add flavor to every dish.

 You can also freeze whole ginger quite well.
 Flavored pastes (like curries and chili paste) can also be frozen, as can leftover stocks and broths.
 I like to use the ice cube tray method for these items as well: a little cube of broth adds a lot of flavor to rice and other dishes later on.

 Just like veggies, most fruit can also be frozen for later use in smoothies or incorporated into recipes.
-Berries are great for muffins, breads, and to add to your oatmeal.
+Berries are great for muffins, baked into loaves of bread, and added to your oatmeal.
 They WILL be a tad mushier when they thaw, so I prefer to use them for filling and baked goods rather than standalone dishes.

 Make cookie dough, roll it into balls and freeze it for easy single-serve, toaster-oven cookies.
 You can also freeze cookies after they’ve been made.
 I promise frozen chocolate chip cookies actually taste just as good as fresh ones!

 You can freeze uncooked piecrust, pizza dough, and even bread dough.
 (Take it out to rise.)
 You can also freeze pre-sliced bread to use for toast or French toast later on.
 Artisan bread like challah, French, and Italian loaves (think crusty-on-the-outside breads) can be wrapped and frozen whole.
 Simply heat them up in the oven when you’re ready to serve, and they’ll taste delicious and fresh-baked.